How low an unemployment rate can we tolerate? — November 20, 2013

 Golden egg with a crack in it

 Skip it.
-Read Sass’s [book: The Promise of Private Pensions] instead.
+Read Sass’s The Promise of Private Pensions instead.
 Ghilarducci’s writing is clunky, the book is overloaded with numbers that distract rather than inform, and it’s studded throughout with offset boxes that give you “numbers to digest” or “bottom line”s; these end up sounding condescending and annoying and distracting, rather than informative.
 The book generally feels like a hastily assembled and incompletely edited collection of miscellany, rather than a coherent story about pensions.

 Throughout the entire book, Ghilarducci refers to her solution to the retirement-security problem, namely a defined-contribution scheme to augment Social Security; this solution appears in chapter 10.
 It would be a progressive alternative to the failing 401(k) system, which doesn’t encourage people to save and instead just gives prosperous people a tax-advantaged place to park money that they would have saved anyway.